<aside> 💡 2/3rds of the world’s top 50 universities are located in the U.S. The country attracts the cream of the cream of the crop.

 </aside>

-<aside> ❗ There is no difference in academic quality within the top 10 institutions.
-There is no academic difference between the University of Chicago and Harvard - one has simply been in the movies more.
-The same goes for the next 20, then for the next 30.
-Like, Vanderbilt is the same as Dartmouth.
-You didn’t even know two of those existed, did you?
-But their students & alums do similarly excellent things.
+<aside> ❗ There is no difference in academic quality within the top **14** institutions.
+There is no academic difference between the University of Chicago and Harvard - one has simply has more social popularity, both are tboth have the same level of professional and academic quality & prowess.
+The same goes for the next set of 20, then for the next set of 30 (#31-#60).
+Like, Vanderbilt has the same academic prowess as Dartmouth.
+You might not have even known those two existed.. but their students & alums also do similarly exceptional things to each other, and achieve very similar to the top 10.

 </aside>